thinapps/relaxing-sounds/readme.md

 ### 0.4.9
 - removed the Stop action from the playback notification to simplify user controls
 - updated `NotificationHelper` to display only a single play/pause toggle in the media notification
+- replaced invalid notification small icon with a proper monochrome vector to ensure the correct app icon appears in the Android media tray

 ### 0.4.8
 - added playback state broadcasts from `SoundPlaybackService` whenever play, pause, or stop occurs